Just released: How to raise venture capital in 2023

 Investors place a lot of trust in early startups and expect returns within a specific time range, making new founders feel like they’re carrying bricks on their shoulders.
 A way to avoid this is by communicating directly and earnestly, voicing concerns, such as production delays or unexpected emergencies, and delivering constant updates about the state of the product, research, and sales.
 Thorough market research and truthful financial projections also reduce overpromising to investors, mitigating a mismatch in expectations.

-Another considerable risk for founders is equity dilution.
-This is why founders should strive to maximize company valuation while reducing or maintaining company equity.
-Dilution also affects decision-making within the startup if investors don’t see eye-to-eye with founders, which can be avoided by working with investors founders truly connect with.
+Equity dilution is another significant risk for founders, especially if they’re not careful about their exit strategy.
+That’s why it’s important for founders to maximize company valuation while reducing or maintaining company equity.
+Dilution can also affect decision-making within the startup if investors and founders don’t see eye-to-eye, which can be avoided by working with investors that founders truly connect with.

 Pre-seed funding takes a lot of preparation and effort from founders, but if done well, the returns can yield maximized benefits.
 It’s founders with passion and drive for their idea that will put their money where their mouth is and make the most of their pre-seed funds.